-What is Mutual Fund Expense Ratio?
+What is the Mutual Fund Expense Ratio?

 Explanation

-Mutual Fund expense ratio is a ratio maintained for the expenses used to run the mutual fund.
+A Mutual Fund expense ratio is a ratio maintained for the expenses used to run the mutual fund.
 Costs are the biggest problem in Mutual Funds.
-These costs, when high, can erode into the returns of an investor.
+These costs, when high, can erode the returns of an investor.
 Also, high costs happen to be the reason for the below-par performance of some mutual funds.

 How to Calculate?